emvarun/followup-and-location/README.md

 4. Post-Analysis: Plots and Tables
 ------------------------------------------------
 The file "Results.py" reads the output data files from the previous step.
-One needs to run "python Coverage_Analysis.py".
+One needs to run
+		python Coverage_Analysis.py
 The code returns a boxplot which compares the performance of different locations for all the fits files.
 A table is returned which contains the mean and median of the probability distribution for a given location and the second and third quartile values.
 The "params.py" explains the variables involved.